Anineuro/Anineuro.github.io/_pages/markdown.md

 This work proposes a phenomenological whole-brain model in which each brain region is represented by a Hopf oscillator, capturing the transition between noisy and oscillatory neural dynamics.
 The oscillators are coupled through the underlying structural connectivity network, while interactions between regions are modeled using power-coupling, which enables stable phase relationships among oscillators operating at different intrinsic frequencies.
 This formulation allows the model to capture cross-frequency phase interactions and large-scale synchronization patterns observed in empirical brain signals.
 By integrating neuroimaging-derived connectivity with nonlinear dynamical systems, the framework provides an efficient and biologically interpretable approach to modeling whole-brain dynamics and emergent functional connectivity.

-This models has-
+The model has-
-* Learnable rule of intrinsic frequences of Hopf-oscillator.
+* Learnable rule for intrinsic frequences of Hopf-oscillator.
-* Introduced an unspervised learning rule- Complex Hebbian learning to decipher the phase relationship btween oscillators
+* Introduced an unspervised learning rule- Complex Hebbian learning to decipher the phase relationship among oscillators.
-* Impact of Structural prunning of functional information of the brain.
+* Impact of Structural prunning on functional information of the brain.
-* Modification of the oscillator network parameters can restore the functional alteration.
+* Modification of the oscillator network parameters can restore the functional alteration, providing possible clinical application of the model.

 *Figure: Whole-brain network model using coupled Hopf oscillators with power coupling.*
 ![Hopf Oscillator Whole Brain Model](/images/fmri_model1.png) *Taken from [https://doi.org/10.1038/s41598-023-43547-3](https://doi.org/10.1038/s41598-023-43547-3)*

-### Related Pubmication
+### Related Publication
 🔗 Bandyopadhyay, A., Ghosh, S., Biswas, D. et al. A phenomenological model of whole brain dynamics using a network of neural oscillators with power-coupling.
-Sci Rep 13, 16935 (2023). https://doi.org/10.1038/s41598-023-43547-3](https://doi.org/10.1038/s41598-023-43547-3)
+Sci Rep 13, 16935 (2023). [https://doi.org/10.1038/s41598-023-43547-3](https://doi.org/10.1038/s41598-023-43547-3)

 🔗 Bandyopadhyay, A., Ghosh, S., Biswas, D., Surampudi, R.B., Chakravarthy, V.S.
 (2023).
 A Phenomenological Deep Oscillatory Neural Network Model to Capture the Whole Brain Dynamics in Terms of BOLD Signal.
 In: Tanveer, M., Agarwal, S., Ozawa, S., Ekbal, A., Jatowt, A. (eds) Neural Information Processing.
 ICONIP 2022.
 Lecture Notes in Computer Science, vol 13624.
 Springer,[https://doi.org/10.1007/978-3-031-30108-7_14](https://doi.org/10.1007/978-3-031-30108-7_14)